ACEsuit/mace/README.md

 ### pip installation
 This is the recommended way to install MACE.

 **First, make sure to install PyTorch.** Please refer to the [official PyTorch installation](https://pytorch.org/get-started/locally/) for the installation instructions.
-Select the appropriate options for your system (CUDA version, etc).
+Select the appropriate options for your system.
+For GPU installation, make sure to select pip + the appropriate CUDA version for your system.
+For recent GPUs, the latest cuda version is usually the best choice.

 To install via `pip`, follow the steps below: